 Running Generative Design

 Studies can be run using different methods.
-In the Create Study window, you can chooses from four different Generation Methods (find out more about this in the 'Solvers' section).
+In the Create Study window, you can choose from four different generation methods (find out more about this in the Solvers section).

 An optioneering process lets you explore all possible solutions that the graph can produce.
 Generative Design will generate the solutions based on the constraints that were defined in the Dynamo graph.